 There are different types of sales taxes imposed by the states.
 For example, some states collect taxes on an origin basis while others on a destination basis.

-For either basis, the location is determined by the 5-digit zip code of either a store's business address or the customer's shipping address.
+For either basis, the location is determined by the 5-digit zip code of a store's business address or the customer's shipping address.
 The rates in effect for that zip code are then used in the tax calculations.

-In addition, different states may have different rules for out-of-state merchants (remote sellers) who are selling into their states.
+In addition, different states may have different rules for out-of-state merchants (remote sellers) selling into their states.
 A state considers a merchant a remote seller if they have sales tax nexus in that state but are not based there.
 Hence it's always necessary to consult an accountant or a local tax authority before configuring taxes in a store.

 A state where a merchant collects sales tax also determines whether they should charge sales tax on shipping charges.
 Some states consider shipping charges a necessary part of a taxable eCommerce transaction and require online sellers to charge sales tax on any delivery charges.
 Other states do not require online sellers to charge sales tax on shipping charges if the cost is clearly separated from the price of the taxable products.